or

 1User error (invalid input, missing file, permission denied)

-2System error (network failure, provider crash)
+2System error (network failure, MCP server crash)

 130Interrupted by user (Ctrl+C)